Travel Guide to the Pamir Highway and the Wakhan Valley

 I stayed at the Akun Guest House, which is ideal for meeting travelers coming and going along the Pamir Highway.

-From the center of town, I walked to the fork leading to the Tajik border (see location on the map) and stood there with my thumb up.
-Traffic was minimal, so I was patient.
-After a couple of hours, some Belgian guys who had rented a car pulled up.
-They were heading toward Karakul and offered me a ride if I chipped in some money for gas.
-Obviously, I accepted.
+After a couple of hours, some Belgian guys who had rented a car stopped.
+They were heading towards Karakul and offered me a ride if I contributed some money for gas.
+Of course, I accepted.

 Cruzando la frontera Kyzyl Art junto a los chicos belgas que me levantaron